How to Become a Registered Agent in Virginia

 A registered agent can be a patient’s spouse, family member, close friend or nurse.
 If the patient is a minor or an incapacitated adult, a parent or legal guardian can register and receive a certification to purchase medical marijuana on behalf of the patient.

-How Do I Become a Registered Agent For Virginia Medical Marijuana Patient?
+How Do I Become a Registered Agent for a Virginia Medical Marijuana Patient?

 In order to become a registered agent, the patient must designate a caregiver and request that they purchase on their behalf.
 The registered agent must then apply for registration with the Virginia Board of Pharmacy.